harfangk/harfangk.github.io/_posts/2017-02-18-my-favorite-ruby-rogues-episodes-book-club.md

 [178 RR – Book Club: Refactoring Ruby with Martin Fowler](https://devchat.tv/ruby-rogues/178-rr-book-club-refactoring-ruby-with-martin-fowler)

-The discussion revolves around the characteristics of Ruby in relation to refactoring rather than actual refactoring of code.
+The panelists discuss the characteristics of Ruby in relation to refactoring.
+They don't do actual refactoring of code in the episode.

 [243 RR Books That Aren't POODR](https://devchat.tv/ruby-rogues/243-rr-books-that-arent-poodr)